It’s easier to keep an old customer than win a new one.

 But even if leader boards and competitions don’t fit your product, it can still benefit from rewarding frequent users.

-If you manage an e-commerce app, then offering points for repeat purchase will sit more naturally with your overall offer.
+If you manage an e-commerce app, then offering points for repeat purchases will sit more naturally with your overall offer.

 For other apps, it might make more sense to focus on discounts and promo codes, or referral programs where both sender and receiver get an immediate benefit.